mrkishi/veonim/README.md

     - diagnostics (errors/warnings)
     - refactoring (rename, quick fix, code actions, etc.)
     - highlight symbols
-- multiple concurrent multiplexed vim instances
+- multiple concurrent multiplexed vim instances (kinda like tmux sessions/windows. in fact this feature originated from the desire to use a neovim gui with the same workflow as tmux)
 - built-in vim plugin manager
 - (limited) vscode extension support - should support language server extensions - more api support can be added as needed
 - rich key mapping support with support for keyup + keydown events (think karabiner) - for example: